jeffgortmaker/pyblp/docs/examples.rst

 Often, the above starting values give rise to some warnings during the first few GMM objective evaluations about floating point problems.
 This is because some optimization routines attempt to evaluate the objective at parameter values that lead to overflow while, for example, computing :math:`\hat{\delta}`.
 For example, using ``pyblp.Optimization('slsqp')`` displays some warnings if :attr:`options.verbose` is ``True``.
 The default behavior of :meth:`Problem.solve` is to revert problematic elements in :math:`\hat{\delta}` and its Jacobian before computing the objective value, which allows the optimization routine to continue searching the parameter space.
 For more information, refer to :meth:`Problem.solve`.
 In particular, the `sigma_bounds` and `pi_bounds` arguments can be used to bound the parameter space over which the optimization problem searches.

 Again, results are similar to those in the original paper.
-Compared to the automobile problem, results are even closer to the original because we didn't simulate our own agent data.
+Compared to the automobile problem, results are even closer to the original because our specification and agent data were essentially the same.

 Problem Results